0xd3lbow/Orderbook-Speed/README.md

 # Simple Model for High Frequency Orderbook Data

 This is a lightweight tool that measures the `speed` and `velocity` of the limit orderbook, by using a Websocket to fetch orderbook updates it can track the fluctuation of quotes and return the total changes per second.
-  * Plot the rate of change of the bid and ask
+  * Plot the rate of change for buy and sell orders.
+  * Added outputs for the Bid-Ask Spread + pulled/removed bids and asks.
-  * Can be applied to any exchange's websocket connection
+  * Can be applied to any exchange's websocket connection, simply adjust ws config for the given exchange.

 <img width="473" alt="orderbookspeed" src="https://github.com/0xd3lbow/Orderbook-Speed/assets/130616587/39511948-77d1-45a9-8661-a0b1aaa8394b">